technix/atrament-web-ui/README.md

 Atrament Web UI supports the following save types:

 1. **Autosave**.
 By default, game saves its progress after each choice.
 If autosave is present for the game, player can continue playing by clicking "Continue" in the main menu.
 When global tag `autosave: false` is present, autosaving is disabled.
 If autosaving is disabled and there are no saved checkpoints, "Continue" button will not be available.
 2. **Checkpoints**.
 They are controlled by knot tags `#CHECKPOINT` and `#RESTART_FROM_CHECKPOINT`.
 Authors can use named checkpoints, adding names to these tags.
-If there are no autosave, players can continue playing from latest saved checkpoint by clicking "Continue" in the main menu.
+If there is no autosave, players can continue playing from latest saved checkpoint by clicking "Continue" in the main menu.
 3. **Saves**.
 They are disabled by default.
 Authors can set global tag `#saves` to define amount of available save slots.
 Players can save and load games using the slots provided.
 If global tag `#load_from_checkpoints` is set, players can also load game from any saved checkpoint.

 In addition to above, Atrament Web UI supports **sessions**, which can be enabled by global tag `#sessions`.
 If they are enabled, players have to choose game session before starting a game.
 Each session has its own autosaves, checkpoints, and saves.

 ### "Click to continue"

-When there is a single choice, which is either empty or '>>>' (see example below), it is treated as "click to continue".
+A single choice with text '>>>' is treated as "click to continue".
 Choice list is not shown, and player can continue story by clicking the screen or pressing "Space" or "Enter" key.
-After 3 seconds of inactivity, hint is displayed in the bottom of the screen.
+After 3 seconds of inactivity, animated hint is displayed in the bottom of the screen.

 ```
 This story will proceed when user clicks screen.
 + [>>>] -> next_knot
 ```

-You can also provide a timeout in **seconds** for the "click to continue".
+You can also provide a delay in **seconds** for the "click to continue".
 A timed choice is presented as a slightly different circular button.
-After the timeout, story continues automatically.
+After the delay, story continues automatically.
 ```
 This story will proceed either after user clicks screen or after 3 seconds.
 + [>>>3] -> next_knot
 ```

-Timed choice can be configured:
+Click-to-continue choice can be configured:
 * `clickable` - pause before player can continue the story with click or keypress.
-If omitted, can be clicked immediately.
+If omitted, player can be click and continue story immediately.
 * `animation` - pause before displaying animation.
 If omitted, the animation displays immediately.
 * `delay` - pause before story continues automatically.
 If omitted, the game continues only after click or keypress.